mieky/duplo/README.md

 To be able to import images from many sources and still contain them easily in the same directory, even if there are occasional name collisions.

-Initially only searches duplicates where filenames collide.
+Currently only searches duplicates where filenames collide.

 Method: